 Through his or her response, you can also gauge how comfortable you are with him or her.

-Ultimately you have to decide if the Heart Specialist is someone whom you are comfortable with and has your best interests at heart!
+Ultimately you have to decide if your heart specialist is someone whom you are comfortable with and has your best interests at heart!

 Dr Julian Tan is a physician and cardiologist at Mount Elizabeth Hospital.
 He is proficient in all aspects of interventional cardiology.
-Dr Julian is also a Clinical Senior Lecturer at the Yong Loo Lin School of Medicine, NUS and a Core Clinical Faculty Member of the NHG Cardiology Senior Residency Program and a Clinical Teacher at the Lee Long Chian School of Medicine (LKCMedicine).
+Dr Tan is also a Clinical Senior Lecturer at the Yong Loo Lin School of Medicine, NUS and a Core Clinical Faculty Member of the NHG Cardiology Senior Residency Program and a Clinical Teacher at the Lee Kong Chian School of Medicine (LKCMedicine).